Best heritage sites in the United Kingdom to visit

 Windsor Castle

+Windsor Castle in Berkshire is the oldest and largest inhabited castle in the entire world and has been around for over 1000 years.
 Founded by William the Conqueror in the 11th century, it has since been the home of 39 monarchs.
-Today The Queen spends most of her private weekends at the Castle.
+Today The King spends most of his private weekends at the Castle.

 By 1110, Henry I had moved into the castle but it was his grandson Henry II who changed the Castle into a true Palace in the 12th century.
 Henry II built two sets of royal apartments within the fortified enclosure and a smaller private residence on the north side of the upper ward.
 He also replaced the timber walls with stone and rebuilt the Norman keep in 1177.